 When it comes to my blog, the bounce rate sucks or at least that’s what Google Analytics tells me.

-At best it’s around 60% and at its worst it can be as high as 80% but is that something to be concerned about?
+At best it’s around 60% and at its worst it can be as high as 80% but is that something I should worry about?

-For those of you who are unfamiliar with the term, bounce rate is a measure of the number of visitors who visited a page on your site and left the site without visiting any other pages.
+- a measure of the number of visitors who visited a page on your site and left without visiting any other pages.

-Sté Kerwer wrote an in-depth article on the subject at Dukeo – Bounce Rate: Everything You Need to Know.
+Sté Kerwer wrote an in-depth article about it at Dukeo – Bounce Rate: Everything You Need to Know.

 I can’t help thinking about how I read blog posts though and how that might affect the statistics.